AISyLab/AISY_docs/docs/neuralnetworks.md

     return model
 ```

-Note the neural network functions must be defined with two basic parameters:
+Note the neural network functions must be defined with two basic method parameters:

 - ```classes:``` number of classification classes.
-This is important in order to defined the length of the output layer.
+This is important in order to define the length of the output layer.
 - ```number_of_samples:``` number of samples in each trace.
 This is important in order to define the length of the input layer.

 Following, the defined neural network models can be easily called from the main script, as in the example below: